You’ve just had your first date and things seemed to go well. The question is, how long should you wait until date number two?

 No matter how keen she might be to see you again, sometimes life just happens.
 Don’t make her feel bad for having to reschedule your date.
 Instead, be willing to offer some flexibility, either offering a different time or day and trying again.

-Fun and excitement are what you’re looking for.
+Fun and excitement are what you’re looking for here instead.
 It’s difficult to maintain these if you’re forcing her to decide between you and something else that came up.
 She’s sure to appreciate you accommodating, which works in your favor too.

-Whenever you’re in this situation, take note of how things pan out for you and adjust.
+Whenever you’re in this situation, take note of how things pan out for you.
 Because we’re all different, you should always pay attention to how she responds and adjust.